Ditch the Splenda ASAP. Here’s How Sucralose Is Destroying Your Gut

 Xylitol is a natural component of birch syrup that’s closely related to sugar.
 It tastes almost identical to sugar, but its molecules are arranged in such a way that humans don’t have the enzymes to break it down, so it won’t affect your blood sugar.
 Xylitol is well-tested and well-tolerated.
 It also inhibits pathogenic bacteria in your mouth, which makes it good for your teeth (a lot of toothpaste companies use xylitol).
 Note that your gut bacteria ferment xylitol and produce small amounts of gas.
 That’s fine at low doses, but at higher doses, xylitol can cause digestive distress.
 Keep it under about 15 grams a day.

 Erythritol is a cousin of xylitol that’s also an excellent sweetener.
 While it doesn’t have the same dental benefits, your gut bacteria aren’t as good at fermenting it, so it’s less likely to give you stomach troubles.

 Monk fruit extract (luo han guo) is a strong antioxidant that’s several times sweeter than sugar.
 It won’t spike your blood sugar at all and it doesn’t have any strange aftertaste.

 Stevia is another great natural sweetener.
 You may find it has a weird taste, depending on your genetics.
 If stevia tastes strange to you, opt for monk fruit, or try mixing stevia with one of the other sweeteners on this list.

-For more information and a comprehensive list of sweeteners, with the science behind each one, check out this comprehensive guide to alternative sweeteners.
 You have a lot of options that both taste better and are less questionable than sucralose.
 Thanks for reading.